tarowatanabe/expgram/man/expgram.py.rst

 If PBS is set up in your environment, you can run on pbs nodes (via **--pbs** option with **--pbs-queue** to specify the batch queue).
-During indexing and or estimation, we use temporary disk space, specified either by **--temporary-dir** or the environment varialbles, **TMPDIR_SPEC** and/or **TMPDIR**.
+During indexing and or estimation, we use temporary disk space, specified either by **--temporary-dir** or the environment variables, **TMPDIR_SPEC** and/or **TMPDIR**.

 OPTIONS